corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-sync.md

 The following are the flows exposed by LedgerSync.

-* #### `ScheduleReconciliationFlow`
+### `ScheduleReconciliationFlow`

-    ##### Example Usage(s)
+Example Usage:

-    *   ```
-        flow start ScheduledReconciliationFlow parties: ["O=PartyA, L=London, C=GB", "O=PartyB, L=Ottawa, C=CA"]
+`flow start ScheduledReconciliationFlow parties: ["O=PartyA, L=London, C=GB", "O=PartyB, L=Ottawa, C=CA"]`
-        ```

-    ##### Overview

 This flow starts an outgoing reconciliation from the current node with each of the specified parties.
 The reconciliation is added as a job to an internal queue for eventual execution.
 When the reconciliation starts depends on whether there are other ongoing reconciliations and whether the configured maximum for concurrent reconciliations has been exceeded.

 If the other party being reconciled with is too busy, the scheduler will make numerous (depends on the node's **LedgerSync** configuration, see the `maxReconciliationRetryAttemptTimeout` configuration parameter above) attempts to perform the reconciliation with an appropriate fallback so as not to overwhelm the other party's node with repeated attempts.

-    > **Note**: When you request a reconciliation to be performed with a party, if the execution pool is full, the reconciliation will be delayed until an open spot in the pool becomes available.
+When you request a reconciliation to be performed with a party, if the execution pool is full, the reconciliation will be delayed until an open spot in the pool becomes available.
 If the node is restarted, and the reconciliation job has not entered the execution pool prior to the restart, the job will be lost and will need to be re-requested by calling this flow again.

 It is not possible to perform reconciliations under the following conditions:

 * The party being reconciled against has the same identity as the node where you're starting the reconciliation (A party can't reconcile with itself).
 * There is already an _outgoing_ reconciliation scheduled/ongoing with the other party.
 * There is already an _incoming_ reconciliation ongoing _from_ the other party.

 This flow returns immediately after the reconciliation jobs are added to the scheduler's queue.
 To get the status of a given reconciliation, see the related flows below.

 ##### Parameters

 * `parties` - A list of legal identies of the nodes to reconcile against.

 ##### Return Type

 * None

 * #### `GetReconciliationStatusesFlow`